kinectron/docusaurus-site-archive/docs/server-azure.md

 #### Peer Server

-Kinectron uses a peer server to broadcast Kinect data to the browser.
+Kinectron uses a peer server to establish a connection between the server and the browser.
 The peer server can be accessed in four ways:

 1. Connect on localhost.
 By default the application creates a peer connection using peer.js on localhost at port 9001 with "kinectron" as username.
 This is used to connect on the same computer.